 1. Support for some SharePoint On-Premise versions is coming to an end

 Microsoft is ending support for certain SharePoint On-Premise versions, including SharePoint 2013.
-Users with an existing on-premises SharePoint 2013 intranet should make plans to migrate over to SharePoint Online before the end of life (EOL) date of April 11, 2023.
+Users with an existing on-premises SharePoint 2013 intranet should plan to migrate to SharePoint Online before the end-of-life (EOL) date of April 11, 2023.
 By 2026, SharePoint 2019 and 2019 will also be obsolete.

 Theoretically, users do have the option to keep their current SharePoint 2013 server running unsupported.
 However, this does pose some significant risks and is certainly not recommended.

-When compared to things like the cloud or server farms, on-premise software is greatly limited.
+Compared to things like the cloud or server farms, on-premise software is limited.
 So, the problem that organizations commonly faced at the height of the pandemic was an inability to access information remotely.